-Like you said Eric did play the ASYLUM album but later on there was lots of drum machines used for the next albums and…
+Like you said Eric did play the ASYLUM album, but later on, there were lots of drum machines used for the next records and…

 Not on CRAZY NIGHTS.
-Ron Nevison triggered things; it was very popular thing to do then.
+Ron Nevison triggered things; it was a very popular thing to do then.
 It takes the snare, and then triggers it, you know.
 HOT IN THE SHADE sadly had some drum machines.
 I was very upset.
 I don’t remember which songs but it was just stupid.
-We took the demo and it wound up being; like ok “that feels better than what he can play” and Eric didn’t like it and I thought it sucked.
+We took the demo, and it wound up being; like ok “that feels better than what he can play” and Eric didn’t like it, and I thought it sucked.

 Was that a pure money issue?